-Activities or actions undertaken for a proper military or governmental purpose, such as combat survival training, assignment of work related to the duties and responsibilities of the employee, and performance counseling, are not harassing behaviors.
+Activities or actions undertaken for a proper military or governmental purpose, such as combat survival training, assignment of work related to the duties and responsibilities of the employee, and performance counseling, are not harassment.
 Moreover, this policy prohibiting harassment is not a "general civility code."
-Behavior that is rude, ignorant, abrasive, or unkind, but does not adversely affect the work environment as described in Paragraph 3.1, is not harassment.
+Behavior that is rude, ignorant, abrasive, or unkind, but does not adversely affect the work environment, as described in Paragraph 3.1. of this issuance, is not harassment.